Wire format, bit by bit

 • opt — eight flag bits (below).

 • length — payload size, fixed-width little-endian: u16 normally, u32 when opt.LL=1.
+It counts payload bytes only: neither the header nor a trailer is included.
 Fixed width means a parser jumps header + length to the next TLV with no scanning — the basis of the iterative (non-recursive) walk.

 The opt byte, bit by bit